-- Levonelle: must be taken within 3 days after unprotected sex
+- Levonogestrel (generic Levonelle): must be taken within three days after unprotected sex.

-- ellaOne: can be taken up to 5 days after unprotected sex and is thought to be more effective than Levonelle 1500 if taken after the initial 24 hours have passed
+- ellaOne: can be taken up to five days after unprotected sex and is thought to be more effective than Levonorgestrel 1500 if taken after the initial 24 hours have passed.

 If you want to get hold of the morning after pill quickly, you can go into most high street pharmacies and buy it over the counter.
-They typically offer both Levonelle and ellaOne.
+They typically offer both Levonorgestrel (sometimes known as Levonelle) and ellaOne.